frankcaron/stormpath-java-frameworkless-prefab-front-gate/README.md

 ### Assumptions

 This readme assumes that you have already set up a developer account with Stormpath and know how to retrieve your API key and your application URL.
-If you don't know how to do this, refer to [Stormpath's REST Quickstart Guide](http://www.stormpath.com/docs/java/quickstart).
+If you don't know how to do this, refer to [Stormpath's Java Quickstart Guide](http://www.stormpath.com/docs/java/quickstart).

 ### Screenshot
 ![alt tag](impl.png)